villekf/OMEGA-doc/docs/source/algorithms.rst

 Proximal TV
 ^^^^^^^^^^^

+Proximal TV is not affected by the neighborhood size.

 The proximal mapping version of TV.
 There are no adjustable parameters and this only works with algorithms that support proximal methods (PKMA and PDHG and its variants).